News / Analysis

 Good news for oil producers, as WTI finally crossed above the $20 mark overnight as economies begin to emerge from lockdown and the travel industry looks rosily ahead.

 Gold lost another half percent and is currently forming a pendant towards 1704, and Bitcoin continues to trend as it tries to maintain a foothold just above the 9K mark.

 Ahead of its next halving, CoinDesk reports an abnormal drop in block-making times.
 Halving refers to the pace of new bitcoin token-creation – the result of halving the number of Bitcoins awarded per block creation by a A computer provider who hosts and administers a blockchain.
 With cryptocurrencies, the miner is rewa... – and take place roughly every 4 years.

 US airline stocks took a plunge yesterday after Warren Buffet’s Berkshire Hathaway sold its entire airline portfolio.

 Intel yesterday announced its purchase of the Moovit public transport app, reports Reuters, for nearly a billion dollars, for integration into its Mobileye warning device, all part of its endeavour to develop robot taxis – expected to be launched early next year.
 The app is currently used by over 800 million users in 102 countries.

 Apple shares rose by 1.4% as it completed an $8bn bond issuance, as reported by CNBC; and Ferrari added 5% on a better-than-expected earnings report for Q1.
-At $30.43bn, the company’s market cap now surpasses Ford.
+At $30.43bn, the company’s A location or entity where people and entities can negotiate and trade assets of value. cap now surpasses Ford.